Formulas & Conversion Factors

 kph x 0.621 = mph

-***NOTE: The U.S. gallon is 3.785 liters; but the IMPERIAL gallon is 4.546 liters.
-In both systems 4 quarts are a gallon, but the quarts are different sized!
-For those of you into beer barrels, the British one is 36 gallons, the U.S. one is 31.5 gallons.
+U.S. gallon is 3.785 liters; Imperial gallon is 4.546 liters.
+In both systems 4 quarts are a gallon, but the quarts are

-17. The formulas to calculate gas flow, resonance, reversion, intake and exhaust diameters and flow and reversion are available from me.
+14. The formulas to calculate gas flow, resonance, 1st order reversion, intake & exhaust diameters, and flow & reversion, are all available from me.

-18. Modern internal combustion engines produce APPROXIMATELY 2 horsepower-hours per pound of fuel consumed.
+15. Modern internal combustion engines produce ~ 2 horsepower-hours per pound of fuel consumed.
 If one uses fuel weighing 5.6 pounds per gallon, then you can expect 11.2 horsepower-hours per gallon, which is 8355 watt-hours.

 Let T = the tach reading